 We have seen how being secured in your self-worth can bring you satisfying relationships thereby chasing loneliness, but what about times when you are away from those relationships or they haven’t been developed yet?
 Will you, then, settle in loneliness?

-Learn to enjoy the company is yourself.
-Develop a close relationship with yourself.
-Being secured in your self-worth has set the stage for you to enjoy your times alone, but you must build upon it.
+You can learn to enjoy your own company and develop a close relationship with yourself.
+Being secured in your self-worth sets the stage for you to enjoy your times alone, but you must build upon it.